hak8or/stm32_bare/readme.md

 - [MCU Datasheet](http://www.st.com/web/catalog/mmc/FM141/SC1169/SS1576/LN1531/PF259246?s_searchtype=partnumber)

 ## Getting started
 Getting everything setup might present some difficulty depending on how familiar you are with gdb, openocd, and debugging in general for embedded applications.
 On the high level, you have openocd talking to the STM32 chip over SWD using the on board ST-Link V2.
-You can actually telnet into the openocd server on port 4444 and do basic functions like flashing the chip, reseting, halting, etc.
+You can actually telnet into the openocd server on port 4444 and do basic functions like flashing the chip, reseting, halting, etc. To compile, flash, and run, just running ```make``` will suffice.

 #### Cross Compiler
 Most distro's have an ARM cross compiler in their repository (Arch has [one](https://www.archlinux.org/packages/community/x86_64/arm-none-eabi-gcc/)), but for whatever reason you may want to get an ARM maintained version of GCC [here](https://launchpad.net/gcc-arm-embedded) manually, which is what I am using.